Klipper3d/klipper/docs/Debugging.md

 When the test completes, determine the difference between the clocks reported in the two "uptime" response messages.
 The total number of commands per second is then `100000 * mcu_frequency / clock_diff`.

+Note that this test may saturate the USB/CPU capacity of a Raspberry Pi.
+The benchmarks below are with console.py running on a desktop class machine.

 | MCU                 | Rate | Build    | Build compiler      |
 | ------------------- | ---- | -------- | ------------------- |